shachar2000/OrderingApp/README.md

 cd OrderApp
 ```

-2. **Make sure all required environment variables and secrets are configured in GitHub:**

-3. **Make sure you have a valid Hosted Zone and domain configured in AWS Route 53:**
+2. Make sure all required environment variables and secrets are configured in GitHub, and that a valid Hosted Zone with an active domain is set up in AWS Route 53.

-4. **Commit and push your changes to the main branch:**
+3. **Commit and push your changes to the main branch:**
 ```bash
 git add .
 git commit -m "Your commit message"